Price finally solves Yankees as Red Sox win 8-5 to stop skid

 Thunder and lightning crackled in the eighth inning of this one as New York tried to rally in a brief rain against frazzled reliever Matt Barnes, who looked incredibly uncomfortable on the mound even after the grounds crew applied drying agent.

-Barnes spiked pitches, kicked at the mud, walked consecutive batters and balked home a run.
+Barnes spiked pitches, kicked at the mud, walked consecutive batters and balked home a run .
 He gave up three runs before finally settling down and getting out of the inning.

 Brandon Workman tossed a scoreless ninth for his second career save, both in the past two weeks.